HOW TO MAKE A RAW DIET FOR DOGS…

 Dogs are scavenging carnivores, meat eaters, however, it’s not just plain “meat” like steak every day that he needs, as much as I’m sure he’d appreciate it!
 When eating prey dogs waste little.
 Generally, the whole thing goes down if possible, bar the stomach contents.
 This is unlike cats who tend to nibble the best bits.
 Over time dogs have evolved to need all the bits therein.
 In short, the ideal raw diet for dogs would contain meat muscle, organs, some cartilage and bone.

 When feeding dogs I like to think of it like lego, where like builds like, they use muscle meat to build their muscle, cartilage to build their cartilage, bone to fuel bone growth.
 Organ meat like liver, kidney and spleen are akin to green vegetables for humans.
 Dogs also need some roughage, normally in the form of skin and hair and nails but this can also be provided in the form of vegetables!
 On the latter, most are agreed dog’s do not need vegetable matter (meat eaters) but for sure we can include some plant matter, when done correctly.

-When making a raw diet for dogs keep in mind the ratio 5:1:1; which is 5 parts meat on the bone (or good mince with some cartilage and bone in it such as chicken, duck, turkey or beef mince); 1 part fresh organ meat (liver, kidney, heart, with fresh liver being the most important) and 1 part veg (while not everyone uses veg, it has to be said, I do recommend a little though, as you will see below).
+When making a raw diet for dogs keep in mind the ratio 5:1:1:1; which is 5 parts fresh meat muscle, 1 part fresh bone (or even simpler, 5 parts meat on the bone), 1 part fresh organ meat (liver, kidney, heart, with fresh liver being the most important) and 1 part veg (while not everyone uses veg, it has to be said, I do recommend a little though, as you will see below).

 The ratio can vary up to 8:1:1 where the 8 refers to meat, 1 part organ meat and 1 part bone (on the basis that this is roughly what a rat or rabbit is made of, it’s called the Prey Model).
 However, we find a little more organ meat is beneficial, as is some veg (and the prey model can work out extremely expensive, which is a needless barrier to entry for some, folk need flexibility).